 “I’m using a virtual assistant – are they compliant?”

-You will need to check that all current outsourced support services that use your data are compliant.
-Now’s a good time to talk to them to find out what they already have in place, what plans they have, and whether they are training all their staff to work to GDPR requirements.
+You will need to check that all outsourced support services that use your data are compliant so talk to them to find out what they have in place and whether they train all their staff to work to GDPR requirements.
 This is particularly important if your virtual assistant company or admin agency also uses third parties to handle any of your project work – you want to be sure that you are in control of how your data is shared, stored and used.

 “Where do I get started?”